imangareeboo/Austen_Adaptations/_posts/2023-04-25-biblioresources.md

 Eagleton, Terry. *Literary Theory: An Introduction.* University of Minnesota Press, 1996.

-Giles, Paul. *Transatlantic Insurrections: British Culture and the Formation of American Literature, 1730-1860.* University of Pennsylvania Press, 2001.
-[JSTOR](www.jstor.org/stable/j.ctt3fhtvx)
+Giles, Paul. *Transatlantic Insurrections: British Culture and the Formation of American Literature, 1730-1860.* University of Pennsylvania Press, 2001. <a href="www.jstor.org/stable/j.ctt3fhtvx" target="_blank">JSTOR</a>

 Johnson, Claudia L. *Jane Austen: Women, Politics, and the Novel.* University of Chicago Press, 	1990.